Health and other Requirements

 - Students are also required to have the following tests: complete blood count, VDRL or RPR, urine analysis, TB skin test and/or X-ray and evidence of polio vaccination.

 - Students must demonstrate by titers, immunity from rubella, rubeola, varicella, Hepatitis B and mumps.
-Students may choose to waive immunization for Hepatitis B by completing a signed disclaimer provided by the nursing department office.

 - Copies of all laboratory and immunization results must be submitted with the completed Health Record prior to admission to the first required nursing course.